Diabetic Foot Infections Workup

 Chronic Osteomyelitis

-In chronic osteomyelitis, the CBC is often within the reference range.
-Usually, the ESR is very highly elevated and may exceed 100 mm/h.[6]
-The platelet count is also often elevated in chronic osteomyelitis.
+In chronic osteomyelitis, the WBC is often within the reference range.
+Usually, the ESR is very highly elevated and may exceed 100 mm/h.
+[2] The platelet count is also often elevated in chronic osteomyelitis.
 Blood culture results are usually negative.

 When osteomyelitis becomes chronic, plain radiographic findings are invariably abnormal, as shown in the image below.

-Chronic diabetic ulceration with underlying osteomyelitis.
-Plain film radiograph exhibiting cortical disruption at the medial aspect of the first MTP joint.
 Bone scans are usually unnecessary unless diagnostic confusion exists with another disorder, as when a bone tumor must be differentiated from chronic osteomyelitis before definitive bone biopsy.
 An MRI would also be helpful in such a situation.

 Because surgical debridement is critical in treating chronic osteomyelitis, bone biopsy specimens are usually not obtained during the surgical debridement procedure.